-If you ever receive a private message in the forums asking for your account information, it is fake.
+If you ever receive a private message in the forums asking for your login information, it is fake.
 Scammers will even use names that sound legitimate, such as “EA Admin” or “FIFA Developer”.
-Again, EA will never ask you for your account info.
+Again, EA will never ask you for your login information.

 If you do receive a message like this report it to one of the forum moderators.
 Those responsible for sending messages of this kind will suffer swift justice – justice that could affect more than just their forum privileges, up to and including a full console ban.